 Before you go

-Please see the Handbook for Outgoing Students (PDF 170KB) for information relevant to Erasmus and Non-EU exchanges will be available prior to the meeting.
+The Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges will be available prior to the meeting.

 The following must be completed:

-- Students must have consulted with their coordinator(s) to complete the first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) by Monday 3rd June 2019.
+- Students must have consulted with their coordinator(s) to complete the first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) .
 Failure to do so could jeopardise your permission to proceed with the exchange.

 - A scanned version of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.